batuky/RealTime-IoT-GeoTracker/README.md

 ## Features

--IoT Device Simulation: Generates random location data from your specified number of simulated IoT devices.
+- IoT Device Simulation: Generates random location data from your specified number of simulated IoT devices.
 Generates random location data from simulated IoT devices.
--Logging: Comprehensive logging of activities and errors for troubleshooting and monitoring purposes.
+- Logging: Comprehensive logging of activities and errors for troubleshooting and monitoring purposes.
--TCP Server for Data Collection: Collects location data from IoT devices using TCP.
+- TCP Server for Data Collection: Collects location data from IoT devices using TCP.
--Data Validation: Validates data on the server to ensure its integrity and consistency.
+- Data Validation: Validates data on the server to ensure its integrity and consistency.
--Queue System: Uses a message queue before writing incoming data to the database.
+- Queue System: Uses a message queue before writing incoming data to the database.
--CRUD Operations via RESTful API: Performs crud operations on consumed data using RESTful API.
+- CRUD Operations via RESTful API: Performs crud operations on consumed data using RESTful API.
--Testing: Comes with examples of tests of the service.
+- Testing: Comes with examples of tests of the service.

 ## Getting Started